jpsdr/MKVToolnix-Windows-7/README.Windows.md

 MKVToolNix contains a script that can download, compile and install all required libraries into the directory `$HOME/mxe`.

-If the script does not work or you want to do everything yourself you'll find instructions for manual compilation in section 1.3.
+If the script does not work or you want to do everything yourself, you'll find instructions for manual compilation in section 1.3.

 ### 1.2.1.
 Script configuration